 16 ounce serving: 300 mg caffeine (18.8 mg caffeine per fluid ounce)

 This energy drink is one of many from Cellucor.
-It’s a little unusual too, as it isn’t sparking and comes in a plastic bottle.
-You get an impressive 300 mg of caffeine in an 11.7 ounce serving.
+It’s a little unusual too, as it isn’t sparkling and comes in a plastic bottle.
+You get an impressive 300 mg of caffeine in a 12 ounce serving.

-Other ingredients include citrulline malate, beta-alanine, and zembrin.
-These are all meant to help with athletic performance or mood, with citrulline malate being linked to nitric oxide levels.
+Other ingredients include L-citrulline and beta-alanine, which may help with athletic performance.
 There is some taurine too, along with B vitamins and plenty of other ingredients.

 Raze Energy Drink